newOnahtaN/Genie-GENe-Cataloger/README.txt

 1) Common Use and Basic Instructions
 ====================================

-Installation: Installation is as simple as downloading the installer and running it.
-GENe will install itself and you can then run the application directly.
-If you are viewing this file from GitHub, you will need to download this entire repository and run GENe setup.exe installer.If you have trouble opening GENe after installing it on Windows, attempt to run it as an administrator.
+Installation: Installation is as simple as downloading the appropriate installer for your operating system and running it.
+GENe will install itself according your operating system and you can then run the application directly.
+If you are viewing this file from GitHub, you can either download this entire repository or click on either the Mac or Windows installer and click on ‘view raw’, then you should run the GENe installer.
+If you have trouble opening GENe after installing it on Windows, attempt to run it as an administrator.
 Once you have done so, you can delete the rest of the files present if you are not planning on developing further on the source code.